This insane move by Team USA has handed Europe the first point of the 2025 Ryder Cup

 “This is going to be 90% corporate buyers.
 Clearly trying to grow the game,” continued the outrage.

-The pricing should be a huge concern for US Captain Keegan Bradley, as he endeavors to rouse the troops after having their pants pulled down for large chunks of the 2023 contest.
+The pricing outrage will pose a concern for US Captain Keegan Bradley, as he endeavors to rouse the troops after having their pants pulled down for large chunks of the 2023 contest.

 Golf’s greatest team competition is like no other, and while Bradley will still have jurisdiction over course setup, the potential absence of a partisan home crowd due to ticket prices could represent a “massive own goal,” as No Laying Up’s Kevin Van Valkenburg wrote on social media.

 Fortunately for Bradley, away Ryder Cup wins are still a rarity with visitors only prevailing on six of the 22 occasions since 1979 when the Ryder Cup switched from USA versus GB & Ireland to USA versus Europe.
-The quality of Scheffler, Schauffele, and Morikawa in addition to the eligibility of their LIV stars including DeChambeau and Koepka may prove more than enough firepower without overly-raucous home support.
+And with the quality of Scheffler, Schauffele, and Morikawa in their ranks, plus the confirmed eligibility of LIV stars including DeChambeau and Koepka, Bradley on paper has more than enough firepower without overly-raucous home support.

-How $750 tickets help this cause is the question that cannot be avoided over the coming weeks and months.
+How $750 tickets help this cause is the question that will continue to be asked over the coming weeks and months.
 Perhaps the answer lies in the question itself.
 Greater ticket revenues equal greater resources to help grow the game.

 And while that may be true, it will do little to comfort the vast majority of fans and families hoping to see the action unfold at one of sport’s bucket list events.
 Instead, they’ll have to settle for the comfort of the couch and seeing the occasional shot in between the almost endless commercial breaks.